Skip to content

 const factor = this.factor;

-// this method returns the pixel data of the image for the extent
+// This method returns the pixel data of the image for the extent

 // of the given elevation tile

-return this._temperature.fetchImage(extent, tileSize, tileSize, options)
+return this._temperature.fetchPixels(extent, tileSize, tileSize, options).then((data) => {

-const pixelBlock = data.pixelData.pixelBlock;
+const pixelBlock = data.pixelBlock;

-// contains the temperature values of each pixel in the image
+// Contains the temperature values of each pixel in the image

 const elevations = pixelBlock.pixels[0];

-const stats = pixelBlock.statistics[0];
+const stats = pixelBlock.statistics?.[0];

-// pixels that don't contain any temperature values
+// Pixels that don't contain any temperature values

 const noDataValue = stats.noDataValue;